Title: Research Leader: Innovation, Health and Science

-We wish to recruit a Research Leader with an excellent track record in one or more of the following policy areas: health services, health systems or public health.
-We are seeking a talented individual that has strong quantitative and or qualitative methodological skills covering two or more of the following areas: literature review (i.e. rapid evidence assessment or systematic review), qualitative research with staff/patient/stakeholder (i.e. structured or semi-structured interviews, focus groups, workshops), mixed-method evaluations, surveys, analysis of routine health service data, design of monitoring and evaluation frameworks, intervention design and development, indicator design and data collection (qualitative and quantitative), and impact assessment (cost-benefit analysis, multi-criteria analysis).
-The successful individual will have experience of health service, health system or public health policy and/or evaluation for the UK government and/or the European Commission and member state institutions, and the ability to network extensively and develop business across areas both within and beyond your immediate areas of expertise.
+We wish to recruit a Research Leader with an excellent track record in one or more of the following policy areas: innovation policy, science policy or research evaluation.
+We are seeking a talented individual that has strong quantitative and or qualitative methodological skills covering two or more of the following areas: literature review (i.e. rapid evidence assessment or systematic review), stakeholder engagement (i.e. structured or semi-structured interviews, focus groups, workshops, gaming), design of monitoring and evaluation frameworks, intervention logics, indicator design and data collection (qualitative and quantitative), and impact assessment (cost-benefit analysis, multi-criteria analysis).
+The successful individual will have experience of science policy, innovation policy and/or research evaluation for the UK government and/or the European Commission and member state institutions, and the ability to network extensively and develop business across areas both within and beyond your immediate areas of expertise.
 Applications are welcomed from those with a background in the public sector, academia or consultancy.

 About RAND Europe